nasa/ow_autonomy/README.md

 Clean
 -----

-To clean (remove all build products from) the entire ROS workspace:
+To clean (remove all build products from) just the ow_autonomy package:

-  % catkin clean

-To clean just the ow_autonomy package:

   % cd <ow_workspace>/build
 	% rm -rf ow_autonomy

+To clean the entire ROS workspace (not needed if you're just rebuilding ow_autonomy):

+  % catkin clean